 - A Dental waiver may be submitted in lieu of the examination if your child is in the free and reduced lunch program and is not covered by AllKids/Medicaid, is ineligible for Dental insurance or you are unable to find a provider who accepts AllKids/Medicaid and/or there are no low-cost dental clinics in the community that will see your child.

 VISION Requirements for Kindergarten and New-to-Illinois Students

 - A completed Vision examination signed and dated by an Optometrist or medical doctor who performs eye examinations is due by October 15, 2023.
 A completed Vision waiver may be submitted if your child is enrolled in AllKids/Medicaid and you are unable to find a provider, you do not have vision insurance including AllKids/Medicaid, and there are no low-cost clinics in the community or any undue burden or lack of access to a provider of eye examinations.

 1. All incoming and transfer students entering GRADE 12 will be required to show proof of receiving two doses of the meningococcal conjugate vaccine.
 The first dose shall have been received on or after the 11th birthday, and the second dose shall have been received on or after the 16th birthday, at least eight weeks after the first dose.
 If the first dose is administered when the child is 16 years of age or older, only one dose is required.

 - Download the Proof of Meningococcal Vaccine Form.

-All students are encouraged to have regular well child examinations including a yearly Physical, Dental and Vision examinations.
-Sports physicals are required for sport participation yearly.
-The sport physical form does not meet the requirement for the mandated Kindergarten, 6th-, or 9th-grade physical examination and immunization record.
+All students are encouraged to have regular well-child examinations, including yearly Physical, Dental, and Vision examinations.
+Sports physicals are required for sports participation yearly.
+The sports physical form does not meet the requirement for the mandated Kindergarten, 6th-, or 9th-grade physical examination and immunization record.